updated on 13 September 2019

 ‘Equivalent means’ offers new path to qualification

-It is now possible to use the experiences gained in a paralegal role to qualify as a solicitor, as long as you have graduated from university and completed the LPC.
+It is possible to use experience gained in a paralegal role to qualify as a solicitor, as long as you have a university degree and have completed the LPC.
 In 2015 Shaun Lawler was one of the first solicitors to qualify in this new way.
 He says: “If people have the necessary qualifications and experience, then they should be able to qualify as solicitors without needing a law firm's say so.
 Paralegal work effectively got my foot in the door of the legal profession.
 I moved away from home to London and applied for a few different paralegal roles with the aim of getting some experience while completing the LPC.
 Working and studying at the same time was hard, but it definitely gave me the experience that I needed to move forward, without which I would have found it much harder to pursue qualification as a solicitor."